Lord Charles Somerset

-Background
+Early life

 Somerset was the second son of Henry Somerset, 5th Duke of Beaufort, and Elizabeth, daughter of Admiral the Hon.
 Edward Boscawen.
 He was the brother of Henry Somerset, 6th Duke of Beaufort, General Lord Robert Somerset, Lord Arthur Somerset and Field Marshal FitzRoy Somerset, 1st Baron Raglan.

-Political career
+Career

 Somerset sat as member of parliament for Scarborough between 1796 and 1802 and for Monmouth Boroughs between 1802 and 1813.
 He served as Comptroller of the Household between 1797 and 1804 and as Joint Paymaster of the Forces between 1804 and 1806 and 1807 and 1813 and was sworn of the Privy Council on 26 April 1797.
 In 1814 he was appointed Governor of the Cape Colony, a post he held until 1826.
 The towns of Somerset West and Somerset East in South Africa are named after him.

-Family
+Personal life

-Somerset married firstly Lady Elizabeth Courtenay (2 September 1788 – 11 September 1815), on 7 June 1788, following their elopement.
+Somerset married firstly Lady Elizabeth Courtenay (1766–1815), on 7 June 1788, following their elopement.
 She was the daughter of the 8th Earl of Devon.
 They had six children: